A Basic Bug-out Bag Could Save Your Life

 Defense

-At a bare minimum, include a multi-purpose knife in your basic bug-out bag.
+At a bare minimum, include a multi-purpose knife in your essential bug-out bag.
 I have a Swiss Army Knife that used to be the one Judi’s Dad carried around before he passed away.
 Talk about a versatile tool.
 Ideally, a bug-out bag should also contain a firearm and ammo.

-Paracord or Tactical Cord
+Paracord and Tactical Cord